Sorcerer (Miles Davis album)

-Sorcerer is an album recorded in May 1967 by the Miles Davis quintet.
-It is the third of six albums that this quintet recorded.
+Sorcerer is an album by the jazz trumpeter and composer Miles Davis.
+It is the third of six albums that his 1960s quintet recorded.
 It also includes one track from a 1962 session with vocalist Bob Dorough, which was the first time Wayne Shorter recorded with Davis.
 Davis does not play on the second track, "Pee Wee".
 The album's cover is a profile photo of actress Cicely Tyson, who at the time was Davis's girlfriend (and later his wife).

 Songs

 The only tune from the album known to have appeared in Davis's live performances is "Masqualero", written by Wayne Shorter.
-Davis's groups performed it as part of the concerts documented on Live in Europe 1967, Live in Europe 1969, It's About that Time (recorded in March 1970), and Black Beauty (recorded in April 1970).
+Davis's groups performed it as part of the concerts documented on Live in Europe 1967, Live in Europe 1969, Live at the Fillmore East, March 7, 1970: It's About That Time, and Black Beauty (recorded in April 1970).
 The tune is also featured on Chick Corea's Piano Improvisations Vol. 2 (recorded in 1971), and was revived by Wayne Shorter nearly thirty years later, appearing on Footprints Live! (recorded in 2001), featuring his acoustic quartet.

 The CD reissue includes alternate takes of "Masqualero" and "Limbo".
 The alternate take of "Limbo" was recorded in Los Angeles on May 9, several days before the final take was recorded in New York City.
 This take also replaces Ron Carter with bassist Buster Williams.
 Both versions of "Masqualero" were recorded on the same date and with the same personnel.